 Firstly, to protect both you and your data, it is usual to have an NDA in place.
 Check out our standard agreement here and if you are happy with its contents:

-- Complete it, including a signature on page 8
+- Complete it, including a signature

 - Print, scan and send via email or use your preferred agreement management system to get us a digital signed version

 Alternatively, if you have a preferred mutual NDA, please send that for our review.

 - Listen to your requirements and ask lots of questions